yds/unbound-views/README.md

 In that case the first set of subnets will be ignored and only the second set will be searched for split horizon candidates.

-Unlike many other Split-Horizon Views implementations, [Unbound-Views][] does not require that anything special be configured and served by Authoritative DNS servers whether they are under your control or not.
+Unlike some other Split-Horizon Views implementations, [Unbound-Views][] does not require that anything special be configured and served by Authoritative DNS servers whether they are under your control or not.